mantidproject/mantid/docs/source/release/v3.14.0/framework.rst

 - :ref:`LoadSampleShape <algm-LoadSampleShape-v1>` now supports loading from binary .stl files.
 - :ref:`MaskDetectorsIf <algm-MaskDetectorsIf>` now supports masking a workspace in addition to writing the masking information to a calfile.
 - :ref:`LoadSampleShape <algm-LoadSampleShape-v1>` now supports loading from binary .stl files.
+- :ref:`LoadNexusLogs <algm-LoadNexusLogs-v1>` now will load files that have 1D arrays for each time value in the logs, but will not load this data.

 Bugfixes
 ########